The Passion of Christ and the Passion of the Church

 Matthew 16:24 (Douay-Rheims)

-The Passion of Christ is not only a past event to be remembered.
-It is the living pattern by which the Church in trial is understood.
-When the faithful see betrayal, confusion, and abandonment, they are not seeing something outside the Gospel.
-They are seeing the form of the Cross extended through history.
+The Passion of Christ is not only a past event to be remembered with gratitude.
+It is the divine pattern by which the Church in trial must be read.
+When the faithful see betrayal, scattering, false judgment, humiliation, and apparent defeat, they are not seeing something outside the Gospel.
+They are seeing the form of Calvary extended through the Mystical Body.

-So the Church in exile is not a new religion.
-It is Christ's Mystical Body passing through what the Head has already passed through.
+So the Church in exile is not a new religion improvised after collapse.
+She is Christ's Mystical Body passing through what the Head has already endured.
+The Cross is not an interruption to the Church's life.
+It is one of the forms by which her fidelity is purified, manifested, and proved.

-The saints read ecclesial crises in light of the Passion.
+This is why the saints read ecclesial crises in light of the Passion.
 They do not interpret exile as extinction.
 They interpret it as purification under Providence.
-Our Lady of Sorrows stands as the model of faithful endurance: no compromise, no despair, no flight from truth.
+Our Lady of Sorrows stands as the model of faithful endurance: no compromise, no despair, no flight from truth, and no attempt to invent another way than the one God has appointed.

 Three truths must be held together.